Examples > Multi-level approval loops

 Automate changing the status of tasks

 Status actions in Tallyfy do one thing - they automatically re-open a step (task) that was already marked as complete.
-That’s it.
+The target task must already be complete for this to work.
+If it’s still open or hasn’t started yet, nothing happens.

 Example 1: Re-open task after rejection